-where $*$ is tensor contraction product defined in \eqref{contraction product}, $\mathcal{B}\in\mathbb{R}^{n_1\times...\times n_d\times m_1\times...\times m_q}$ is the coefficient tensor and $\mathcal{E}$ denotes the error.
+where $*$ is the tensor contraction product defined in \eqref{contraction product}, $\mathcal{B}\in\mathbb{R}^{n_1\times...\times n_d\times m_1\times...\times m_q}$ is the coefficient tensor and $\mathcal{E}$ denotes the error.
 A CP structure is imposed on $\mathcal{B}$ to achieve parsimony in parameters.
 The estimation of $\mathcal{B}$ is also transformed into an optimization problem, and a $L_2$-penalty is included in the loss function to prevent over-fitting.
-Under a similar modeling framework, Gahrooei et al.~\cite{Gahrooei} develop a multiple tenor-on-tensor regression model, where the predictors are a set of tensors with various orders and sizes.
+Under a similar modeling framework, Gahrooei et al.~\cite{Gahrooei} develop a multiple tensor-on-tensor regression model, where the predictors are a set of tensors with various orders and sizes.

-Based on (\ref{eq4}), Li and Zhang~\cite{Li2017} propose a tensor response regression that utilizes the envelop method to remove redundant information from the response.
+Based on (\ref{eq4}), Li and Zhang~\cite{Li2017} propose a tensor response regression that utilizes the envelope method to remove redundant information from the response.
 Raskutti et al.~\cite{Raskutti} analyze the tensor regression problem with convex and weakly decomposable regularizers.
-In their regression model, either or both the predictors and responses are tensors, and the low-rankness assumption is realized by a nuclear norm penalty.
+In their regression model, both the predictors and the responses can be tensors, and the low-rankness assumption is realized by a nuclear norm penalty.
 Zhou et al.~\cite{Zhou2020} focus on tensor regression where the response is a partially observed dynamic tensor, and impose low-rankness, sparsity and temporal smoothness constraints in the optimization.
 Chen et al.~\cite{Chen2019} extend model \eqref{eq4} to the generalized tensor regression setting and utilize a projected gradient descent algorithm to solve the non-convex optimization.